zencq/Pi/README.md

 (depending on your machine) in the background with some progress logging.
 It is also possible to set custom values for each category to only generate those specific items (comma separated).

-After the generation is done you can start it again to add another lang for example.

-After everything is done, please create a [pull request](https://github.com/zencq/Pi/pulls) with a note what you updated and which game version you used and it will be merged eventually.

 ## Authors